kwankhede/Statistical-Thinking-for-Humanities-Scholars/Week 1: Introduction to Statistics.md

 3. Write a short paragraph on how one of your **priors** has changed over time due to evidence or experience.

 ---

-## 🧭 Coming Up Next Chapter

-📋 **Chapter 2: Data Collection and Sampling**
-→ Learn how to design good surveys and avoid biased conclusions!

----